liuyvchi/human_preference_annotation/README.md

 - load image folder A
 - load image folder B
-- load the prompt json fole
+- load the prompt json file
-- (optional) load the saved annotation json files
+- (optional) load the previsouly saved annotation json file
+- begin to anotate
+- exit and save your annotations